Charles Akindiji Akinola: Consultant

 He was variously Founding Partner, Hybridea Partnership, a Public Sector Innovation and Strategic Management Consultancy between 2008 and 2010.

 He worked at structuring and managing Cross-Sector Partnerships involving Government, Private and Development Sectors in different parts of Nigeria and West Africa and participated in the University of Cambridge, UK program on Cross-Sector Partnerships in 2005 and Public-Private Partnerships at the Harvard Kennedy School between 2009 and 2010.

-He has consulted widely across the Public, Private and Development sectors to, Governments, the World Bank, USAID, and the UK Department for International Development, Ford Foundation, Shell International, Chevron Corporation, Exxon Mobil, West African Gas Pipeline Company among others.
+He has consulted widely across the Public, Private and Development sectors to, governments, the World Bank, the United States Agency for International Development, the Department for International Development, Ford Foundation, Shell International, Chevron Corporation, ExxonMobil and West African Gas Pipeline among others.

 He authored research reports, studies and papers focusing on sustainable development and cross-sector partnerships.

 Dr Akinola was most recently, Mason Fellow at the Harvard Kennedy School of Government and Fellow at the Harvard Weatherhead Center for International Affairs (WCFIA) where his work focused on Innovation for Economic Development.

+SWDC

+On 8 May 2025, President Bola Tinubu appointed Dr Akinola as the pioneer Managing Director of the newly established South West Development Commission.